shzhangyihan/SPTNao/README.md

 # SPTNao
-Spatial perspective taking for Nao robot using neural network.
+Self-other differentiation for Nao robot using neural network.
+See Presentation.pdf for detailed info.